 Why are recruiters struggling to make the most of Google for Jobs?

 The search giant has positioned itself to dominate online recruitment.
 However, the platform is not without its issues: recruiting teams are finding it difficult to get their jobs posted and ranked highly.
-Google for Jobs may be friendly for job seekers, but Google for Jobs for employers can be complex and difficult to understand, and optimize for.
+Google for Jobs may be friendly for job seekers, but Google for Jobs for employers can be complex and difficult to understand, and optimize for with the many Google for Jobs ranking signals.
 This is because Google for Jobs’ structured data (aka, schema) adds a level of complexity.

 Before diving into the details, let’s look at what makes GFJ so special: